 2. A small toolbox

 Space is always at a premium in a tractor.
-Store more urgent or regularly used tools like screwdrivers and vice grips in a small toolbox and save the bulky stuff for the trailer.
-Or try a fishing tackle box.
+Store tiny, essential tools like screwdrivers and vice grips in a small toolbox and save the bulky stuff for the trailer.
+You can even purchase a sturdy tool kit that includes both the box and an assortment of tools.
+If you already have tools, try a fishing tackle box.
 Most can hold the basics you need and can fit into tighter spots.

 3. A good pair of work gloves

-You’ll always want to have a good pair of work gloves available for handling chains, or loading and unloading freight.
-Choose ones that are both protective and durable for various work environments.
-Mechanix work gloves are known for endurance.
+You’ll always want a good pair of work gloves for handling chains or loading and unloading freight.
+Choose gloves that are both protective and durable for various work environments.
 Keep a few different kinds on hand for seasonal temperature changes.

 4. Multiple ratchet or winch straps

-Stock up on multiple ratchet or winch straps of different lengths and strengths for securing pallets in place or keeping them together.
-Trucking professionals often keep a box or bucket filled with these straps.
+Stock up on multiple ratchet or winch straps of different lengths and strengths to secure pallets or keep them together.
+Truck drivers often store a box or bucket filled with these straps.
 Roll them carefully and store them properly to ensure they don’t get tangled, damaged, or lost.
 If you do lose one, replace it right away.
-You never know when you’ll need every strap available to handle an odd-shaped load or multiple pallets you need to secure.
+You never know when you’ll need every strap available to secure an odd-shaped load or multiple pallets.

 5. Crescent wrenches

-Keep a few different sizes of crescent wrenches in your toolkit.
-They come in handy for things like odd-shaped bolts or nuts or simple and quick adjustments.
+Keep a few different sizes in your tool kit.
+Crescent wrenches come in handy for things like odd-shaped bolts or nuts and simple, quick adjustments.